dsoprea/PySecure/README.txt

     compatible with 0.5.5 (key-related changes involved new/changed functions in libssh).
   Threading support.
-  Support X11 forwarding (waiting on libssh).
+  Support X11 forwarding (waiting on libssh fixes).
 X Added SFTP "mirror" functionality.

 Dependencies
 ============

-> libssh 0.6.0rc1
+> libssh 0.6 branch as of 2013-10-19 or later.

 Installing